Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 - **`+` Button**
   Add backup methods to secure your account:
-  - **Cloud Backup**: Encrypts and stores a backup file in the cloud. (see the following tip if you use an emulator)
+  - **Cloud Backup**: Stores a secure backup file in the cloud. (see the following tip if you use an emulator)
   - **NFC Item**: Register an NFC tag (tap it on the back of the phone) or manually input a serial number or any characters (in an emulator) for testing convenience.

 <div style={{ display: "flex", gap: "20px", justifyContent: "center" }}>